NHSDigital/nhs-notify-release-tests/README.md

 Create a file called `dev-private.key` and populate it with the value of the dev private key

-Create a file valled `client_config.json` and populate it with the value of the mesh cli client config file (See packages/libs/README in comms-mgr)
+Create a file valled `client_config.json` and populate it with the value of the mesh cli client config file

 Export environment variables
 ```